 The award-winning documentary “West by Orphan Train” was released in December 2014, with initial broadcast on PBS affiliate, Iowa Public Television.
-We expect to announce a national release soon.
-We will continue to provide updates on this site.
-In the meantime, the DVD is now available for purchase.
+The national release of the film, which won a regional Emmy award, was via Amazon streaming.
+The DVD is available for purchase.
 (See below about public screening rights).

 Want to show our documentary at a school, library or other organization?

 As of June 10, 2015, DVDs purchased at our $50 rate come with limited public performance rights for schools, libraries and other organizations wanting to show the documentary, West by Orphan Train.
 To purchase for this purpose, please email us or call at the below number.

 Schools are granted limited public performance rights based on the following criteria: The showings are limited to face-to-face teaching situations and limited to students who are enrolled in a class, the instructor is present, and the screening is an integral part of the classroom session.
 The video may be screened by a public group, for educational purposes, when no admission is charged for the viewing.